christianuhlcc/blog/content/en/posts/navigating_a_downturn.md

 And if not, work hard to cut them, postpone them or reduce your engagement.
 Your Product Manager is again your best friend in this situation, make sure you work closely together to find the right opportunities.
 You very much want your team to be on the positive side of the spreadsheet when the next round of budget reduction rolls around.
 If you have no topic, I would strongly suggest pausing some of your current work and supporting other teams that have such a thing.

-Maybe it's also time to ship things "dirtier" than you used to do - not completely neglecting quality, but expressing some sense of urgency upwards will reflect positively on your team.
+Maybe it's also time to ship things "dirtier" or more incrementally than you used to do - not completely neglecting quality, but expressing some sense of urgency upwards will reflect positively on your team.
 Carefully taking on tech debt where it makes sense (and is known to everyone) can be useful.

 ### Look at your spending